Skip to content

 Napoleon Enforced Right-Hand Traffic

-There is also a theory that most people held their swords in their right hand while on horseback, allowing them to face potential attackers on the right side.
+There are several theories about why left-hand traffic exists.
+One suggests that right-handed people naturally held their weapon with their right hand while on horseback, facing potential attackers on the right side.

-However, the exact origin of left- or right-hand traffic cannot be precisely determined, as confirmed by Bettina Gundler, head of the Land Transport Department at the Deutsches Museum in Munich.
-She told TRAVELBOOK that political agreements were made in the 19th and 20th centuries when traffic became more significant, and right-hand traffic eventually prevailed.
+However, it’s clear that most are just theories, and the exact origin of left- or right-hand traffic cannot be precisely determined.
+This is confirmed by Bettina Gundler, head of the Land Transport Department at the Deutsches Museum in Munich, who told TRAVELBOOK: “It’s not entirely traceable, and it’s not possible to prove it conclusively.”
+It’s clear that in the 19th/20th century, as traffic gained importance, political agreements were made, and right-hand traffic mainly prevailed.

 Which Countries Have Left-Hand Traffic?